arshsinghphd/TeamActivities/Module10/README.md

     *****  The Matrix
 ```

-**TASK** Look review the code in the [code.py](code.py) file.
+:fire: **TASK** Look review the code in the [code.py](code.py) file.
 Discuss how it can be used in star_rating_app.py.
 What are the pros and cons of using it?
 What functions would you have to change?

 ## Encapsulation